 We use this recipe for quiches.
 For savory tarts, we actually like them less, flaky and manageable, but it's a matter of taste.
-To make tarts, we recommend our Vegan Empanada dough, which works wonderfully for savory tarts, like our Eggplant tart or Carrot savory tart.
+To make tarts, we recommend our Vegan Empanada dough, which works wonderfully for savory tarts like our vegan eggplant pie or a savory carrot tart.

 Quantities in the recipe card.